 Dining on all of Disney’s ships follows a rotational dining system.
 Here’s how it works: You are assigned a dining time, 5:45 or 8:15 p.m. on Magic and Wonder, and 6:00 or 8:30 p.m. on Dream and Fantasy, and then you rotate to a different restaurant each night, followed by the same waiter.
 At the time of booking, you can specify other people to sit with you, if you’re traveling with friends or family.
 If you don’t, assignments will be made to fill in your table.
 Generally, adults without children will dine with other adults, while families dine with other families.
 On all ships, soda is free in all of the restaurants and at self-service beverage stations on the pool deck.

 For many families, character greetings are an essential part of the Disney cruise experience.
 Kids can meet and greet the characters at dozens of scheduled times throughout the cruise.
-Often, you'll see them wandering around, and they always stop for a photo.
-They also pay visits to the kids' clubs.
-On the new Dream, they interact with kids via a jumbo screen in Oceaneer's Club and Lab.
+Often, you’ll see them wandering around, and they always stop for a photo.
+They also pay visits to the kids’ clubs.
+On the Dream, they interact with kids via a jumbo screen in Oceaneer’s Club and Lab.
+Frozen’s Anna and Elsa can be found on select sailings on the Disney Magic and Disney Wonder, while the characters of Star Wars can be found onboard Fantasy for special Star Wars at Sea sailings.

 Disney ships also provides free wave phones for onboard communications (great for families who want to keep in touch), and their large cabins with separate baths and showers are a godsend.
 Disney ships don’t have casinos (hooray!) or libraries (boo).